There are tons of different and unique ways people make money.

 This usually doesn’t come cheap.
-The original star registry, International Star Registry (IRS), started registering stars under people’s name from 1979.
+The original star registry, International Star Registry (IRS), started registering stars under people’s names in 1979.

-If you are somebody of financial means, like a politician, celebrity, dignitary, or ordinary Joe with cash to spare, you can approach the registry to buy a star for yourself, friend and family member.
+If you are somebody of financial means, like a politician, celebrity, dignitary, or ordinary Joe with cash to spare, you can approach the registry to buy a star for yourself, your friend and family members.

 13. Face Advertising